Conserving Resources

 Initiatives at the Harima Division

 At the Harima Division, we are working to reduce the amount of chloroform generated in the lamp manufacturing process.
-Since there are concerns about pollution when chloroform is released into the atmosphere, we have introduced sealed and automated equipment, reduced the hood opening surface, and consolidated chloroform equipment (two units to one unit).
-In recent years, however, due to increased production volume and the larger size of products, the amount we use has increased more than the amount reduced by our own efforts.
+Since there are concerns about pollution when chloroform is released into the atmosphere, we have introduced sealed and automated equipment, reduced the hood opening surface, and secured safety through the use of ducts.
+In recent years, however, due to increased production volume and further improve product quality, the amount we use has increased more than the amount reduced by our own efforts.
 As such, we are further strengthening our efforts.

 Trend in Use of Chemicals Excluding Chloroform